lip6/alliance-check-toolkit/benchs/analog/Ota/350/README.rst

 Required files
 ----------------

-dodo.py   : python script to setup the technology and dependencies doOta.py  : python script to describe the devices, the netlist and the silicing tree for layout generation
+dodo.py         : python script to setup the technology and dependencies doOta.py        : python script to describe the devices, the netlist and the silicing tree for layout generation ocane_sizes.txt : file in csv format to describe the sizes of transistors, **in mirons**,
+                  as well as some useful layout style parameters may be provided by oceane, or hand written

 Running layout generation
 -------------------------